sgcodigo/frontend-boilerplate/apps/web/README.md

 ### Location

 Unlike components and hooks, utils must be always declared inside `packages/utils/*` for both Web and CMS.
 Always group your utils, e.g, all date related utils must be delcared inside `packages/utils/date.ts`.
 If you can't find a common group name for utils, please put inside `packages/utils/index.ts`.
 Store project related constants on `packages/utils/consts/`.

+## Typescript

+## Fonts

+Please load fonts only with `next/font`.
+Please override the font declaration in `_app.tsx` with your respective fonts.
+When needed to load a custom font with `next/font`, please declare the font files inside `public/fonts`.
+If the font is a variable font, always pick for the variable font file instead of weight based font-file.

 ## Serious Notes